Besttenson/5ARIP10/Scenario_extraction/README.md

 [TF Datasets](https://www.tensorflow.org/datasets/gcs#authentication) for
 alternative methods to authentication.

 When using the WOMD dicrectly from the cloud it is required to use WOD_1_0_0_TRAINING, WOD_1_1_0_TRAINING or one of the other configs as the data_config variable instead of the DATA_LOCAL_01 config.
-These data configs can be found in [./waymax/waymax/config.py](./waymax/waymax/config.py).
+These data configs can be found in [config.py](./waymax/waymax/config.py).

 ## Getting familiar with waymax
-A good way of getting familiar with waymax itself is by looking at the example notebooks located at [./waymax/docs/notebooks](./waymax/docs/notebooks/)
+A good way of getting familiar with waymax itself is by looking at the example notebooks located at [demo notebooks](./waymax/docs/notebooks/)